namakemono/kaggle-birdclef-2021/README.md

 <br>

-To overview our solution, please check here.
+To overview our solution, please check here...

 <br>